History of Kentucky: Woodland period (1000 BCE – 1600 CE)

-Mississippian culture (900 – 1750 CE)
+Mississippian culture (900 – 1600 CE)

-Maize became highly productive c.
-900 CE, and the Eastern Agricultural Complex was replaced by the Mississippian culture's maize-based agriculture.
-Native village life revolved around planting, growing and harvesting maize and beans, which made up 60 percent of their diet.
-Stone and bone hoes were used by women for most cultivation.
-They grew the "Three Sisters" (maize, beans, and squash), which were planted together to complement each plant's characteristics.
-Beans climbed the cornstalks, and large squash leaves retained soil moisture and reduced weeds.
-White-tailed deer were the dominant game animals.
+Maize became highly productive around 900 CE, replacing the Eastern Agricultural Complex with the maize-based farming of the Mississippian culture.
+Native village life focused on planting, growing, and harvesting maize and beans, which made up 60% of their diet.

+Mississippian culture practiced agriculture that prominently featured cultivation of the "Three Sisters" crops of maize, beans, and squash.
+These crops were often planted together in a symbiotic arrangement where beans climbed the cornstalks, and the broad leaves of squash helped retain soil moisture and suppress weeds.
+This method of intercropping enhanced agricultural efficiency and soil health.
+Additionally, hunting played a significant role in their subsistence strategies, with white-tailed deer being a primary game animal.

 Mississippian culture pottery was more varied and elaborate than that of the Woodland period (including painting and decoration), and included bottles, plates, pans, jars, pipes, funnels, bowls, and colanders.
 Potters added handles to jars, attaching human and animal effigies to some bowls and bottles.
 Elite Mississippians lived in substantial, rectangular houses atop large platform mounds.
 Excavations of their houses revealed burned clay wall fragments, indicating that they decorated their walls with murals.
 They lived year-round in large communities, some of which had defensive palisades, which had been established for centuries.
 An average Fort Ancient or Mississippian town had about 2,000 inhabitants.
 Some people lived on smaller farms and in hamlets.
 Larger towns, centered on mounds and plazas, were ceremonial and administrative centers; they were located near the Mississippi and Ohio River valleys and their tributaries: rivers with large floodplains.